KaiYan289/RLpapersnote/README.md

 This work learns two sets of policy, one is called forward policy and the other is called backward policy.
 The forward policy optimizes the task reward; the backward policy tries to match the state occupancy (the ratio between expert and learner is estimated by an discriminator).
 One interesting finding of this paper is that sampling initial state from the expert state occupancy is much better than that from the initial state, which is why the backward policy is applied if the forward policy cannot achieve the goal within a certain number of steps.
 The backward and forward policy, thus, is updated iteratively, and every few steps, the discriminator is updated independently.

 This somehow reminds me of iterative update in the Lagrange update of occupancy matching algorithm in imitation learning.

+The thought of this paper is very similar to the following paper: * *Go-Explore: a New Approach for Hard-Exploration Problems* (2019).
+In this paper, the agent is encouraged to "return to a promising state" that have given the agent intrinsic reward before exploring unknown states.
+The paper mentions a hypothetical problem in intrinsic-reward based exploration, where an agent tries to explore a labyrinth of two branches; it happens to jump from one branch to another before the end of the path is reached, and cannot return to the original state because the intrinsic reward is decreased with exploration.

 ### Autonomous RL